Unlimited Data Mobile Plans

 The definition of an unlimited plan has changed, but the motivation to invest in one has always been a constant.
 People have too much to worry about in their lives already.
 Feeling like a fool when you pick up your mobile phone bill at the end of the month because you used more of a phone plan’s features than you were expecting to (and now have to pay through the nose for it) is a feeling most people have had and which most don’t want to repeat.

-As our reliance on mobile phones and the mobile Internet has increased, phone companies have begun charging for faster speeds, selling you more services with eSIMs for your Apple watch, etc. The question for the telcos, of course, is, What next?
+As our reliance on mobile phones and the mobile internet has increased, phone companies have begun charging for faster speeds, selling you more services with eSIMs for your Apple watch, etc. The question for the telcos, of course, is, What next?
 With Felix launching a $35 unlimited plan, one could argue that they have set a limit on what telcos can charge.